mgondan/mathml/README.md

 # `mathml`.
 Translate R expressions to MathML

-`mathml` allows rendering R terms in pretty mathematical equations, bridging the gap between computational needs, presentation of results, and their reproducibility.
+`mathml` allows rendering R terms as pretty mathematical equations, bridging the gap between computational needs, presentation of results, and their reproducibility.